 One of the oldest centers of Christianity in the world

-We start this list of unique things to do in Georgia with a UNESCO World Heritage Site is the most sacred pilgrimage site in Georgia and home to the Svetitskhoveli Cathedral, the second largest in the country.
+We start this list of unique things to do in Georgia with a UNESCO World Heritage Site that’s the most sacred pilgrimage place in Georgia and home to the Svetitskhoveli Cathedral, the second largest in the country.
 What makes Mtskheta even more fascinating is that it was also the center of Pagan worship in the 5th century B.C.
 Mtskheta was also the capital of Georgia for more than seven centuries until King Dachi moved the capital to Tbilisi.
 This ancient town today has only 8,000 residents.

 Visit a cave city that used to host 20,000 people!

 A town built into the rocks in the far East, Uplistsikhe is one of the oldest settlements in Georgia.
 It covers an area of eight hectares of narrow underground streets, caves, and interconnecting passages.
 The most fascinating part about this cave city is that at one point it was home to more than 20,000 people.

 Visit the village where wine was introduced to the world